 Diet changes can often help manage a sensitive stomach in dogs.
-You may need to switch to a portion of high-quality, easy-to-digest dog food that is formulated for sensitive stomachs.
+You may need to switch to high-quality, easy-to-digest dog food that is formulated for sensitive stomachs.
 Avoid feeding your dog table scraps or any human food that may cause digestive upset.

 Feeding your dog too much or too little can also cause a sensitive stomach.
 It is essential to follow the feeding guidelines on the dog food packaging and monitor your dog’s weight to determine the appropriate amount.
 You may also need to feed your dog smaller meals more frequently throughout the day.

 Probiotics and supplements may help promote a healthy digestive system in dogs.
 Probiotics can help restore the balance of healthy bacteria in the gut, while supplements such as digestive enzymes can aid in the digestion of food.

 Stress and anxiety can also cause digestive issues in dogs.
 It is essential to provide a calm and stress-free environment for your dog, especially during mealtimes.
 Avoid making sudden changes in your dog’s routine or environment, and provide them with plenty of exercises and mental stimulation.

 If your dog exhibits any of the above symptoms, it’s important to take steps to manage its diet to alleviate its discomfort.
 Here are some tips to help manage a sensitive stomach: